-Autism is one of three major developmental disorders along with Asperger’s syndrome, which involves social and speech development, and pervasive developmental disorder, which is the diagnosis for anyone not fully meeting the criteria for autism or Asperger’s.
+Autism is one of three major along with Asperger’s syndrome, which involves social and speech development, and pervasive developmental disorder, which is the diagnosis for anyone not fully meeting the criteria for autism or Asperger’s.
 Autism is characterized by poor development of communication and by behavior that is restricted and repetitive.

 Autism is usually apparent during a child’s first or second year.
 It is common for an autistic baby to have trouble babbling by the usual first 12 months or saying words by the usual 16 months.
 These toddlers may also have difficulty with pretend play, hand gestures, or any nonverbal communication.
 Regressive autism is when a child appears normal until age 1 or 2 before losing language and social skills already learned.